Step #1

 This helps you determine the type of mortgage that will best fit your financial situation, and allows you and your real estate agent to set the pricing parameters for your search.

 a.
 Credit.
-Your FICO score and credit history; requires Social Security numbers, dates of birth, and the current address for each borrower.
+Your FICO score, credit history, and monthly payment obligations; requires Social Security numbers, dates of birth, and the current address for each borrower.

 b.
 Income.
-The monthly income that is used to cover the monthly mortgage payment; typical documentation includes copies of recent paystubs or, for self-employed borrowers, their most recent year(s) of tax returns.
+The monthly income that is used to cover the monthly mortgage payment; typical documentation includes copies of recent paystubs or, for self-employed borrowers, one or more recent year(s) of tax returns.

 c.
 Assets.
 Understanding the source of funds that will be used to cover the down payment and associated closing costs; typical sources include a bank account, an investment account, a 401(k) loan, the sale of your current home, or a gift from a relative.

-3. Pre-Qualification Letter.
-To prepare a written pre-qualification letter, we need copies of the documentation supporting key income and asset figures provided during the loan application process.
-For a Pre-Approval Letter, we need to allow additional time to submit your documents for underwriting review and to respond to any questions that may arise.
+4. Pre-Qualification Letter.
+To prepare a written pre-qualification letter, we need copies of the documentation supporting key income and asset figures provided during the loan application process, as well as a tri-merge credit report that confirms the monthly obligations that will need to be included in the analysis.
+This allows us to validate critical information and confirm your mortgage qualification (for everyone involved).
+For certain situations that are exceptionally complex or where unusual factors need to be considered, we may need to allow additional time to submit your documents for a full underwriting review and to respond to any questions that may arise.

 Step #2